TatshSiow/HyperOptimize/README.md

 ![test](https://github.com/user-attachments/assets/5cf75f24-5993-4e64-b3b2-328f30d4ff31)
 Telegram Group : https://t.me/TatshSecretCave

 # What is this?
 This is a Magisk Module for HyperOS based devices\
-Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process
+Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process\
+This module strives to give better battery, not for outstanding performance If you want to maximize performance, it might be not as powerful as you think

 ## Requirements
 - Device using HyperOS
 - Android 13+

 ## Dev Notes
+- **Brick Rescue Module** is always recommended
 - **MIUI** not tested
-- **Brick Rescue Module** is always recommended
+- Not for Tablets/Pads
 - **NOT GUARANTEED** to work on all builds
-- Only Tested on EliteROM 1.0.17.0 (Android 14)
-- Not for Tablets/Pads

 ## Customize the disable applist
 - Edit `replace=""` section in the `install.sh` file if you want specific apps to not be disabled (eg. Gboard)